sandeepskurup/insta-ticket/README.md

 # InstaTicket
 Fast and Seamless Ticket Management Solutions

-Using Angular 8, Spring Boot and Figma
+Using Angular 8, Spring Boot and Figma.